James F. Howard, Jr., M.D.

 Intravenous edrophonium chloride is often diagnostic in patients with ptosis or ophthalmoparesis, but is less useful when other muscles are weak.
 Elevated serum concentrations of AChR binding and probably MuSK antibodies virtually assures the diagnosis of myasthenia gravis, but normal concentrations do not exclude the diagnosis.
 Repetitive nerve stimulation confirms impaired neuromuscular transmission but is not specific to myasthenia gravis and is frequently normal in patients with mild or purely ocular disease.
 The measurement of jitter by SFEMG is the most sensitive clinical test of neuromuscular transmission and is abnormal in almost all patients with myasthenia gravis.
 A normal test in a weak muscle excludes the diagnosis of myasthenia gravis, but an abnormal test can occur when other motor unit disorders cause defects in neuromuscular transmission.

-A controlled clinical trial has never been reported for any medical or surgical modality used to treat myasthenia gravis.
-All recommended regimens are empirical and experts disagree on treatments of choice.
 Treatment decisions should be based on knowledge of the natural history of disease in each patient and the predicted response to a specific form of therapy.
 Treatment goals must be individualized according to the severity of disease, the patient's age and sex, and the degree of functional impairment.
 The response to any form of treatment is difficult to assess because the severity of symptoms fluctuates.
 Spontaneous improvement, even remissions, occur without specific therapy, especially during the early stages of the disease.

 ChE inhibitors retard the enzymatic hydrolysis of ACh at cholinergic synapses, so that ACh accumulates at the neuromuscular junction and its effect is prolonged.
 ChE inhibitors cause considerable improvement in some patients and little to none in others.
 Strength rarely returns to normal.
 Pyridostigmine bromide (Mestinon) and neostigmine bromide (Prostigmin) are the most commonly used ChE inhibitors.
 No fixed dosage schedule suits all patients.
 The need for ACh inhibitors varies from day-to-day and during the same day in response to infection, menstruation, emotional stress, and hot weather.
 Different muscles respond differently; with any dose, certain muscles get stronger, others do not change, and still others become weaker.
 Adverse effects of ChE inhibitors may result from ACh accumulation at muscarinic receptors on smooth muscle and autonomic glands and at nicotinic receptors of skeletal muscle.
 Central nervous system side effects are rarely seen with the doses used to treat myasthenia gravis.
 Gastrointestinal complaints are common; queasiness, loose stools, nausea, vomiting, abdominal cramps, and diarrhea.
 Increased bronchial and oral secretions are a serious problem in patients with swallowing or respiratory insufficiency.
 Symptoms of muscarinic overdosage may indicate that nicotinic overdosage (weakness) is also occurring.
 Excessive nicotinic receptor overdosage results in Myasthenic Crisis characterized by severe generalized weakness and respiratory failure.